 Statement

-I create handmade objects that are rich in visual information.
-I work with digital images and compositions that are printed on paper, then embellished with paintings and drawings, and folded into geometric structures.
-Often, I use photographs of these finished constructions as source material for subsequent pieces.
-This iterative process generates complex sequences of image-based sculptures whose layered surfaces reveal the accumulated history of their making.
+I extend this spirit of sense-making to my artistic practice, where I apply an exploratory approach to my visual materials, creating handmade objects that are rich in information.
+I work with photographs and digital compositions that are printed on paper, then embellished with paintings and drawings, and ultimately folded into geometric patterns.
+Often, I use images of my finished pieces as source material for later work.
+With this recursive process, I generate sequences of image-based sculptures whose complex surfaces bear the accumulated history of their making.

 Biography